 3.2 Using the Trust Platform Suite for TrustFLEX:

-- Open the Jupyter Notebook and navigate to the Resource Generation Notebook and click to open it.
+• Open Jupyter Notebook, navigate to the TrustFLEX resource generator notebook, and click to open it.

 Crypto Resource Generator

-- Execute each cell using Cell > Run Cell and observe the output of each successfully executed code cell.
+• Execute each cell by clicking Cell > Run Cell, and observe the output to ensure each cell is executed successfully.

-- If the Notebook has already been executed before, then Kernel > Restart and Clean Output helps to start the refresh; the output of the script is shown.
+• If the Notebook has already been executed before, then restart the kernel by selecting Kernel > Restart and Clear Output.

-- Once all the cells are executed, you are prompted to choose between the MCHP certificate or a custom created certificate.
+• Once all the cells are executed, you are asked to select the certificate type you need.

-TrustFLEX devices only use custom certificates for the AWS custom PKI use-case.
-For all other TrustFLEX use-cases, this selection is irrelevant because they don't use certificates.
+TrustFLEX devices only use custom certificates for the custom PKI use cases.
+For all other TrustFLEX use cases, this selection is irrelevant because they don't use certificates.

-- The Notebook will also generate a manifest file to be uploaded into the public cloud of your choice (Google GCP, AWS IoT, and soon to be supported, Microsoft Azure).
+• Once the organization name has been entered, certificate data will be outputed and a manifest file to be uploaded into the public cloud of your choice (Google GCP, AWS IoT, and Microsoft® Azure®) will be generated.

 4. Use Case Prototyping: